How Will the Human Race End? a Humorous Supposition

 There are also afficionados of Nostradamus' cryptic writings, of which there have been countless interpretations and translations.
 His work is not carved in stone, however; it's written on paper, so I doubt it holds as much weight.

-Even so, if you pull enough paper together, it does get very heavy, so i guess the way to make something believable is to print out umpty-'leven to the 100th power of copies to give it sufficient weight for people to believe what is printed thereon.
+Even so, if you pull enough paper together, it does get very heavy, so I guess the way to make something believable is to print out umpty-'leven to the 100th power of copies to give it sufficient weight for people to believe what is printed.

-That's right--they're stuffed to the ceiling with paper.
+That's right; they're virtually stuffed to the ceiling with paper.
 Lots and lots of paper.
 I bet all that paper weighs at least as much as the Statue of Liberty or the ship Queen Mary.
 Maybe as much as both together.
 Maybe even more.
+In fact, I know it does, for in my article on politcal mailings, I was able to calculate that those batches of paper alone, nationwide, outweigh the Queen Mary!

-It's a game of "CYA."
+It's a game of "CYA" (Cover Your A**).
 Every possible eventuality must be imagined and accounted for in advance, and addressed, lest some itsy-bitsy technicality let some miscreant off the hook.
 Most of the time, it backfires, and torches the innocent or the plaintiff.

 Way back in days before my time, I've heard it said that deals were cemented and honored based on only a firm handshake and solid eye contact.
-Now, no one looks you in the eye--they can't--they're too busy bent over the table signing umpteen pieces of paper.
+Now, no one looks you in the eye--they can't--they're too busy bent over the table signing reams of paper.

-It is the legal profession in large measure responsible for this obscene paper chase at every level of government, taking sixteen paragraphs, forty sub-paragraphs and ninety-nine sections to say something that could have been stated in a single sentence.
+It is the legal profession in large measure responsible for this obscene paper chase at every level of government.
+Taking sixteen paragraphs, forty sub-paragraphs and ninety-nine sections to say something that could have been stated in a single sentence is just ludicrous.

-Not only is it annoying, it is wasteful of time and resources.
-That legalistic language is so obtuse that of course, you need to hire a lawyer to interpret what was actually said.
+So, not only is this paper chase annoying, it is wasteful of time and resources.
+Legalistic language is so obtuse that of course, either no one actually reads it, or if they do, few understand it.
+You need to hire a lawyer to interpret what was actually said.
 They call that job security, don't they?

 The Medical Profession